featbit/featbit-go-sdk/README.md

 ### FBClient

-Applications SHOULD instantiate a single instance for the lifetime of the application.
+Applications **SHOULD instantiate a single FBClient instance** for the lifetime of the application.
 In the case where an application needs to evaluate feature flags from different environments, you may create multiple clients, but they should still be retained for the lifetime of the application rather than created per request or per thread.